-Appropriate for a Victorian explorer-home decor is a general classic basis with wooden flooring and panelling, light, but warm colours on the walls, like beige or broken white and a seemingly random mix of curiosities.
-These could be plants, replicas of Egyptian sarcophagi, bas-reliefs and medieval harnesses or original world-art.
-Furniture can be a mix as well with Chinese dressers and African-style chairs.
-The Victorian explorer-style is a very loose style that leaves a lot of room (literally) to express your personality.
-Of course, for some, this style might err on the insensitive side, because if done poorly, it might be accused of fetishizing the colonial past or other cultures, but if you feel that exploring history, cultures, nature and places really defines you, you should be able to find a way to make this style work for you.
+The Victorian explorer style is a very loose style that leaves a lot of room (literally) to express your personality.
+Of course, for some, this style might err on the insensitive side, because if done poorly, it might be accused of fetishizing the colonial past or other cultures.
+However, if you feel that exploring history, cultures, nature and places really defines you, you should be able to find a way to make this style work for you.

 More information on these styles can be found on the following sites: